Nexmo/station/_partials/stitch/guides/enable-screenshare/javascript.md

 language: javascript
 ---

-# Getting Started with the Nexmo Conversation JS SDK
+# Getting Started with Screen Sharing

 In this getting started guide we'll cover updating media streams to add screen sharing to the Conversation we created in the [simple conversation with video](/stitch/in-app-video/guides/enable-video/javascript) getting started guide.
 We'll deal with updating media stream events, the ones that come via the conversation.